 What Expenses Can I Use My PPP Loan For?

-The SBA has established some very specific guidance regarding the use of PPP loan proceeds for those with income from self-employment who file a 2019 Form 1040, Schedule C.
+It’s important to spend your loan proceeds correctly if you want to qualify for full forgiveness.
+The SBA has established some very specific guidance regarding the use of PPP loan proceeds for those with income from self-employment who file a Form 1040, Schedule C.

-- Employee payroll costs (as defined in the First PPP Interim Final Rule) for employees whose principal place of residence is in the United States, if you have employees.
+For businesses with employees, payroll may also include employee payroll costs for employees whose principal place of residence is in the United States.

 - Mortgage interest payments* (but not mortgage prepayments or principal payments) on any business mortgage obligation on real or personal property (e.g., the interest on your mortgage for the warehouse you purchased to store business equipment or the interest on an auto loan for a vehicle you use to perform your business),